-This course provides students with an opportunity to further develop the skills gained in Computer Aided Design I. Skills will be applied as students create advanced drawings using sectional views and assembly drawings.
-3-D modeling, solid surfacing, and solids modeling will be explored as their knowledge increases in the use of AutoCAD software.
-The portfolio will continue to be developed as a way of showcasing the students' ability, knowledge and skill using the AutoCAD software as it applies to mechanical design.
+This course provides students with an opportunity to further develop the skills gained in Computer Aided Design I. Advanced applications in Mechanical Engineering and Manufacturing Technologies utilizing industry standard Computer Aided Drafting and Solid Modeling programs will be learned.
+Skills will be applied as students create advanced drawings using sectional views and assembly drawings.
+3-D modeling, solid surfacing, and solids modeling will be explored as their knowledge increases in the use of AutoCAD and Inventor software.
+The portfolio will continue to be developed as a way of showcasing the students' ability, knowledge and skill using the CAD software as it applies to mechanical design.